Find Affordable College Courses

 Top 10 Best Civil Engineering Technology Bachelor's Degree Schools

 Our 2023 rankings named Rochester Institute of Technology the best school in the United States for civil engineering technology students working on their bachelor’s degree.
-Located in the suburb of Rochester, RIT is a private not-for-profit college with a large student population.
+Located in the large suburb of Rochester, RIT is a private not-for-profit college with a fairly large student population.

 After completing their Bachelor's Degree, civil engineering tech graduates from RIT carry an average student debtload of $24,755.
 This translates to an average monthly loan payment of $355, based on a 10-year repayment plan.